libp2p/rust-libp2p/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Note: If you'd like to suggest an feature related to libp2p but not specifically related to the rust implementation, please file an issue at https://github.com/libp2p/libp2p instead.
-Even better, create a new topic on the forums (https://discuss.libp2p.io).
+Note: If you'd like to suggest an feature related to libp2p but not specifically related to the rust implementation, please file an issue at https://github.com/libp2p/specs instead.
 -->

 ## Description